DataBiosphere/toil/docs/running/server/wes.rst

 Specify Toil options
 ^^^^^^^^^^^^^^^^^^^^

-To pass Toil specific parameters to the workflow, you can include the ``workflow_engine_parameters`` parameter along with your request.
+To pass Toil-specific parameters to the workflow, you can include the ``workflow_engine_parameters`` parameter along with your request.

 For example, to set the logging level to ``INFO``, and change the working directory of the workflow, simply include the